Understanding Rapid Drug Detox

 During rapid drug detoxification, a patient is placed under sedation in an ICU Unit.
 The anesthesiologist intravenously administers a combination of medications, including an antagonist, to induce and speed the withdrawal syndrome.
 The anesthesiologist and his medical team remain present during the entire rapid drug detox procedure.
 Once the patient wakes up, they typically receive medications to rest while staying in the ICU under the care of medical professionals.

 “Rapid detoxification has become more and more popular because it quickly eliminates the extremely uncomfortable and even life-threatening opiate withdrawal symptoms.”

-Benefits of the Waismann Method of Rapid Detoxification
+Benefits of the Waismann Method of Rapid Drug Detoxification

-The Waismann Method professionals clearly understand the seriousness of Opioid Use Disorder and the level of care required to safely treat those struggling with this condition.
-Therefore, the Waismann Method includes treatment in an accredited hospital followed by a few days at a private recovery center.
+The Waismann Method professionals clearly understand the seriousness of Opioid Use Disorder and the level of care required to treat those struggling with this condition safely.
+Therefore, the Waismann Method includes treatment in a rapid detox center.
 There are intricacies related to opiate dependence and addiction, from both physiological and psychological perspectives, which have adverse effects on the body and the mind.
 It is crucial for the success and safety of each patient that thorough inpatient care is provided.
 Adequate Recovery care, is just as critical, as the actual rapid detox itself.

 The biggest fear when dealing with drug addiction is the possibility of relapse.
 Most of the victims of drug addiction continually relapse, mainly because of ineffective detox in rehab programs.
 Our rapid drug detox treatment will change that.